minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-digid.md

 * Whether the JWT has a valid signature
 * Whether the expiration is in the future (`exp` field)
 * Note: if you validate the issuer (`iss`) check only if it ends in `coronacheck.nl` as different prefixes might be used depending on infrastructure changes.

+## Protocol versioning

+The request to all endpoints contains a `CoronaCheck-Protocol-Version`.
+This should be considered a content negotiation.
+The app will always pass the highest version it supports.
+Providers should however return the JSON responses in the highest version they support.

+For example, the app gets an upgrade and supports a new version, `CoronaCheck-Protocol-Version: 5.0`.
+Providers who haven't upgraded to this new version, can continue to return 3.0 responses (`"protocolVersion": "3.0"`)until they implement version 5 themselves.
+This way, the app and provider endpoints can be upgraded independently, with the app always having a headstart.
+The app will continue to support older versions until they are phased out.
+Information about protocol versions in use can be found in the [migration guide](migration-guide.md).

 ## Api Endpoints